+PERCENTAGE OF RESPONDENTS

+Organizations Not-for-Profit Organizations

-PERCENTAGE OF RESPONDENTS Full Sample Largest Organizations (Revenues >\$1B) Largest Organizations (Revenues >\$1B) Percentage of organizations dedicating a CRO or equivalent 47% 59% 65% 75% 41%
+Percentage of organizations dedicating a CRO or equivalent 43% 61% 63% 60% 42%

-- Financial services organizations are most likely to have an appointed CRO or equivalent position, followed by public companies. - It is especially interesting is to see that even many not-for-profit organizations are appointing someone to serve as CRO.
+- Just under two-thirds of the largest organizations, public companies, and financial services organizations have an appointed CRO or equivalent position. - It is especially interesting is to see that even many not-for-profit organizations are appointing someone to serve as CRO.